 For system files can be modified, users Windows Vista, Windows 7 si Windows 8 need to take control of their (take ownership), This can be done either manually by GUI or Command PromptAs well as through a options from Context Menu, Added by a Registry hack or scripts. reg.

-How can we add Restore TrustedInstaller ownership to the right click menu (Context Menu) of Windows?
+How to add Restore ownership to TrustedInstaller in the right-click menu (Context Menu) of Windowssite?

 Adding option Restore ownership in ConMenu text by manually modifying the system registry is quite complicated and cause any unpleasant consequences (such as system errors) Especially for users who are not familiar with them, so we recommend using a script "Ready", similar to that for adding Take Ownership option.
-Simply click on it, then confirm adding the information contained in the system registry script and option Restore Ownership will appear in right-click menu of Windows.
-And whenever you need to restore TrustedInstaller as owner of any system file, right click on it and click on that.
+Simply click on it, then confirm adding the information contained in the system registry script and option Restore Ownership will appear in the right-click menu of Windowscommunity.
+And whenever you need to restored TrustedInstaller ca owner of any system file, right click on it and click on that.

-Note: The archive contains a second script that brings Ownership Restore option from the context menu.
-Anu use these scripts for Windows XP or earlier Windows versions.
+Note: The archive contains a second script that removes the Restore Ownership option from the Context Menu.
+Anu will use these scripts for Windows XP or other versions of Windows earlier.